iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 My preferred option is this:

 1. Buy and use A.W.
-Perkins Firestarters.
+Perkins Firestarters. \
 You can get these a box of 144 of these from Amazon for $25.
 That's the cheapest price I've found.
 John, the co-owner of Treehugger Farms, showed me how to start a fire using just one single firestarter and some kindling.
 Leave your wood stove door cracked and let the fire grow gradually.

-2. Buy a Kindling Cracker.
+2. Buy a Kindling Cracker. \
 This manual device — the brainchild of a New Zealand student — makes splitting your larger logs into small sticks of firewood easy.
 Insert your log, and tap it with a club.
 Easy.
-The Kinding Cracker runs around $99.
+The Kindling Cracker runs around $99.

 Other options: